knkrn5/Programming-Concepts/oops/oops.md

 ### **Private Constructor**

-A private constructor is a No one outside the class can create/initialize objects directly.
+A private constructor means: - No one outside the class can create/initialize objects directly.
 Only the class itself can create its instance

 - No other class can create an object using **new ClassName().**
 - Only the **class itself can create instances internally**.